parosaone/blog/_posts/2020-10-7-http-and-https-are-different-in-sitemap-xml-file.md

 >
 > from [Index Coverage report](https://support.google.com/webmasters/answer/7440203), Google Support

 All pages in `sitemap.xml` are shown in the Search Console, but all of them are constantly excluded from being indexed.
-Unlike Google's explanation, the site is not overloaded (if URL with wrong protocol is provided).
+Unlike Google's explanation, the site is not overloaded (if URL with a wrong protocol is provided).

 Note that there are other causes of **Excluded**, including (1) Blocked by robots.txt and (2) Excluded by ‘noindex’ tag.
 Read the [documentation](https://support.google.com/webmasters/answer/7440203) thoroughly before asking questions on forums.